-The State of Texas's 87th Legislative Session will begin January 12, 2021.
+The State of Texas's 87th Legislative Session is now underway.

 Keller ISD and its Board of Trustees have approved a set of Legislative Priorities – developed by a group of KISD parents, teachers, and administrators – and will work to keep the KISD community informed on the progress of various bills and how they may impact our school district.